 - Your health-care professional can usually diagnose molluscum contagiosum based solely on its distinctive appearance.
-For the majority of cases, no testing is necessary.
+In the majority of cases, no testing is necessary.

 - If the diagnosis is uncertain or in certain cases involving individuals with a weakened immune system, a skin biopsy may be performed by your health-care professional to confirm the diagnosis.
 Characteristic "molluscum bodies" will be seen under the microscope in the affected skin.

 - Conditions that can mimic molluscum contagiosum include some skin cancers, warts, and other skin infections.